lstertz/AsLegacy-ASCII/README.md

 It will die if it loses all of its health.<br>
 <br>
-Any damage dealing action will earn a Talent point, which can be spent in the Talents panel on a Concept or a Passive by clicking the '+'.
+Any damage dealing action will earn a Talent point, which can be spent in the Talents panel on a Concept or a Passive by clicking the corresponding '+'.
 Diamonds next to a Concept are the Skills that can be learned from that Concept; clicking the diamond opens a prompt to learn the Skill, which is equipped to the first available Skill slot.
 Passive investments are applied passively.<br>
 <br>
 A Beast NPC will transfer all of its legacy to its killer upon death, while the Goblin and Player Character will only transfer half of its current legacy; its remaining legacy